AliciaGerard/Web-Design-final-Project/README.md

 # Web-Design-final-Project
 End of semester project in web design.
 Summer 2018

-The teacher had very few rules as this was a basic web deisgn class
+The teacher had very few rules as this was a basic web design class

   - Had to have an email form
     - This was a basic form with little CSS might update later if not working on other projects